conbu/conbu_weathermap/README.md

 * config part
   * 'arrow' defines size of arrow: 'width' for total width of body, 'head' for length of head (head with 90 degree open angle will be drawn, width is twice of 'head')
   * 'data' defines remote data acquisition handling: if 'url' is specified, acquire remote data from 'url' (default '' - no read) with interval of 'interval' seconds (default 60 seconds).
-  * 'image' defines background image: 'file' for file name, 'width' and 'height' for display size
+  * 'image' defines background image: 'file' for file name, 'width' and 'height' for display size, 'legend' for top-left of legend window
   * 'load' defines color scheme, "na" (if none applicable) and "unit" (for legend) are required, "max" is optional for values over the maximum threshold with default of "na"
     * add number with html color key pair for threshold. numbers are considered as max of each span.
     * 0 to minimum number is the first span with color specified as the minimum nubmer one.